Digital medicine, Crea’s recommendations for chronic patients-breakinglatest.news-Breaking Latest News

-Rome, 2 Dec. (beraking latest news Salute) – The results of the project “Recommendations for the application of digital medicine in the models of taking charge of people with chronic rheumatological and dermatological pathologies” were presented in Rome, carried out by Crea Sanità, the Center for applied economic research in healthcare, with the non-conditioning contribution of Ucb.
+The results of the project “Recommendations for the application of digital medicine in the models of taking charge of people with chronic rheumatological and dermatological pathologies”, created by Crea Sanità, the Center for Applied Economic Research in Health, were presented this morning in Rome , with the unconditional contribution of Ucb.

 The National Chronicity Plan (Pnc) – explains a note released by the Center – among the fundamental objectives, has that of keeping the sick person at home as much as possible and preventing or in any case reducing the risk of institutionalization, without making all the burden of patient care.
 Ministerial Decree 77 and Mission 6 of the National Recovery and Resilience Plan (Pnrr) confirm this choice as fundamental for the modernization of the National Health Service (NHS).
 The Pnc and the Pnrr underline the strategic importance of the use of digital health models, techniques and tools in the management of chronicity.
 Even if the pandemic has speeded up digital innovation processes, the diffusion of these tools remains uneven throughout the country and with different solutions.
 In particular – observe the experts of Crea Sanità – a discipline useful for the inclusion of digital solutions in the processes of taking charge (Diagnostic Therapeutic Assistance Pathways, Pdta) has not yet been consolidated.